withastro/astro/packages/integrations/image/README.md

 A `number` can also be provided, useful when the aspect ratio is calculated at build time.
 This can be an inline number such as `1.777` or inlined as a JSX expression like `aspectRatio={16/9}`.

+For remote images only, `aspectRatio` is required to ensure the correct `height` can be calculated at build time.

 #### formats

 <p>